BinaryQuBit/BinaryQuBit/README.md

 🔭 I’m currently working on Compliance <a href = "http://logicallogi.com/"> Software </a> for Trucking Industry

-📖 I’m currently learning JUnit Testing
+📖 I’m currently learning Patterns and Designs in Software

 💬 Ask me about Multiclassification in Machine Learning